BENNI-GITHUB/project-02-climate-change/README.md

   - As a returning user I want to be able to support the website and team working for this hazard by donation.

 ## Design
-The imagery and color scheme of the site were both given careful consideration to ensure they compliment each other.
+The imagery and color scheme of the site were both given careful consideration to ensure they complement each other.

 ### Imagery
-- The imagery used in the main page is very important. it is clearly shows the concept of the website.
+- The imagery used in the main page is very important. it is clearly showing the concept of the website.
-- All the images in the site desiged according to two themes, and by changing the theme of website the images change.
+- All the images in the site designed according to two themes, and by changing the theme of website the images change.
-- Given that the quiz page relates to climate change crisis, the background image is designed dynamicly. and by refreshing the page it changes with a new related photo.
+- Given that the quiz page relates to climate change crisis, the background image is designed dynamically. and by refreshing the page it changes with a new related photo.
 - Some small images for 'what can we do' section used according to subject of the item.

 ### Color Schemes